The story of The Co-operators and co-operative insurance in Canada Our pioneer roots

 They faced many obstacles: inexperience with the insurance business, few assets, tough competition and a sparsely populated country with people scattered across miles of prairies, farmland, coastal regions and mountain valleys.

-The company known today as The Co-operators is the product of a merger of several smaller companies with roots in rural Saskatchewan, Quebec, Ontario and the Atlantic provinces.
+The company known today as The Co-operators is the product of a merger of several smaller companies with roots in rural Saskatchewan and Ontario.

 Co-operative Life Insurance Company formed in 1945

-In 1945, the Saskatchewan Wheat Pool contributed $25,000 to the development of Co-operative Life Insurance Company , based in Regina.
+the Saskatchewan Wheat Pool contributed $25,000 to the development of , based in Regina.
 In those first years, many Wheat Pool field workers carried out the business of the Wheat Pool while selling life insurance for the new company.
+Co-operative Life Insurance Company

 Premium payments came in all shapes and sizes over the history of the company.
 In the 1960’s, Manitoba sales manager Lloyd Hammond was paid with a 100-pound sack of wheat and an apple to renew insurance on a farmer’s truck.

-Co-operators Life Insurance Association, was incorporated in 1959 to do business in Ontario.
-CIA and Co-operators Life Insurance Association were collectively known as the Co-operators Insurance Association of Guelph (CIAG).
-The two insurance organizations, CIS and CIAG, amalgamated to form The Co-operators in 1978.
+, was incorporated in 1959 to do business in Ontario.
+CIA and Co-operators Life Insurance Association Co-operators Life Insurance Association were collectively known as the (CIAG).
+The Saskatchewan and Ontario insurance operations amalgamated to form The Co-operators Insurance Associations of Guelph Co-operators in 1978.

-Since then, The Co-operators has continued to purchase and work with companies that best serve the needs of our clients and the co-operative goals of our organization.
+Since then, The Co-operators has grown to best serve the needs of our clients and our co-operative goals.
 We do business better together, just as we have done throughout our co-operative history.